 The Special Operations Section of the Corrections Division oversees internal processes that support the Corrections Division's primary task of supervising offenders.
 Among these specialized units are:

 The Canine Units are based at several facilities geographically across the state to provide the most effective coverage to meet the needs of GDC and our law enforcement partners across the state.
-For example, these canine units provide assistance for offender tracking, explosive detection, and narcotics detection.
+For example, these canine units provide assistance for inmate tracking, explosive detection, and narcotics detection.
 GDC canine handlers and their dogs continue to provide direct support to the Corrections Division and to local, state, and federal agencies who request assistance.

 The Georgia Department of Corrections is a part of the state's overall law enforcement and criminal justice system.
 The role of the Inter-Agency Liaison is to maintain and strengthen those ties by serving on inter-agency task forces and representing the agency in state and national level policy meetings.
-An example of GDC's inter-agency commitments is providing staff and other related support to assist disaster relief in Mississippi.